kodonnell/qoi/README.md

 - Fix the `cython` project structure.
 I had to try a bunch of things to get the version (from `setuptools_scm` in) but it feels very fragile.
 I'd prefer everything in an `__init__.py` (defining imports and `__all__` etc.) but that doesn't seem to work.
 I also don't get why this is working as it is - I feel like there's some package/namespace magic going on (e.g. the files being called `qoi.p*` is important), but haven't been able to fix it.
 See maybe https://stackoverflow.com/questions/33555927/cython-relative-cimport-beyond-main-package-is-not-allowed ?
 Also, I think our use of `src` might be tripping us up (i.e. still valid, but needs more obscure fixing than just out-of-the-box).
 - Get `cp310-win32 ` building ...
 - Create a `qoi` CLI
-- Add some benchmarks and compare with `qoi`
+- Benchmarks - add real images, and also compare performance with QOI to see overhead of python wrapper.
 - Automatically create release on github when push a tag v*?
 - `setuptools_scm_git_archive`?
+- Code completion?

 ## Discussion